Customize rulesets

 variables:

-Many of these projects illustrate using remote rulesets to override or disable rules and are grouped together by which analyzer they are for.
+Many of these projects demonstrate using remote rulesets to override or disable rules and are grouped together by which analyzer they are for.

-There are also some video demonstrations walking through setting up remote rulesets:
+You can also watch video demonstrations of setting up remote rulesets: